Last Updated on April 25, 2022 by Anne-Marie

-Want to know how to make homemade applesauce (no sugar added)?
-It's easy to do!
+It's easy to make homemade applesauce (no sugar added)?
 Plus, it's much better tasting than store-bought applesauce.

-Think it takes hours to make?
-On the stove, this recipe for homemade applesauce no sugar added takes 30 minutes to cook.
+Think homemade applesauce takes hours to make?
+On the stove, this sugar-free recipe takes only 30 minutes to cook.
 How easy is that!

 This homemade applesauce recipe comes with three cooking methods: stove top, slow cooker, and Instant Pot.

 It's a terrific treat for your lunchbox or as an after school snack.